 Layer masks are currently bitmap only, which means vector shapes cannot be used in the mask.
-There is a nifty work around you can use if you want a shape in your mask using the ‘mask’ blending mode.
+There is a nifty work around you can use if you want to use a shape as a mask using the ‘mask’ blending mode.
 If you aren't familiar with how layer masks work, be sure to read the layer masks documentation, and fun with layer masks tutorial as well.

 In this example, a circle shape with a mask blending mode will be used to focus on the rubber duck in the image.

 Adjust the shape layer opacity back up to 100%.
 Change the blending mode to ‘Mask’.
-Below the rubber duckie image layer is transparency, so that is what shows through the mask.
+Below the rubber ducky image layer is transparency, so that is what shows through the mask.

 If you want to line things up differently you can easily make adjustments by moving the position of either layer.

 Layer masks and the mask blending mode are great ways to play around with your images non-destructively!

 Clipping to a Shape Layer (video tutorial)